DanielleMStevens/Mining_Known_MAMPs/Methods.md

 These output trees are used to build Figure 2A and Figure 3A.
 The tips are colored manually as well as adding the of the data using Inkscape.
 This script will also import the immunogenicity conclusions which will be mapped onto the phylogenetic trees in #9: Evolution of CSP variants (Analyses/ROS_Screen/ROS_Screen_data.xlsx).

+## Evolution of the Gene MAMPs are Encoded on

-### 8. Assessing immunogenicity outcomes follow diversifcation of a common ancestor
+### 9. Assessing immunogenicity outcomes following diversifcation of a common ancestor

 Looking at the cladograms, there seems to be a trend of which epitopes are related and how that impacts immune perception.
 But keep in mind, the tree were only built off the epitope sequence not the whole protein.
 To assesss if the MAMP-derived variants which have different immunological outcomes have diverved from a common ancestor or potentially via convergent evolution, we will built a whole protein evolutionary tree (rather than just the epitope).
 With EF-Tu being so conserved as a housekeeping gene, this will relatively trival.
 However, with CSPs being so different in sequence, yet conserved in structure, this will be a little trickier.
 For the latter, we will try a similar approach to what Ksenia's lab has done with NLR work ([link](https://github.com/krasileva-group/hvNLR)) where we will build the tree based on a conserved domain and plot additional informaiton onto the tree.